toppeMRI/toppemri.github.io/index.md

 TOPPE is a simple, modular framework for rapid prototyping of pulse sequences on General Electric MRI scanners.

+The current software version is 'v2'.
+All content related to this project, except the GE EPIC source code for the interpreter, is hosted on Github.

 Working with TOPPE involves three basic steps:

 ![TOPPE workflow](/figs/workflow.png)